 Due to the high cost of electricity in the Turks and Caicos, air conditioning usage may be billed, either at a flat rate, or according to metered usage.

 When metered, usage is often charged at the going rate.
-Electricity is priced at around 50¢ KWh (2016), compared with a U.S. national average of 13¢ KWh (March 2016).
-If such is the case, an estimate of full-time air conditioning usage for a single bedroom is about $45-75 per week (constant use, and with windows and doors kept shut!).
+Electricity is priced at around 51¢ kWh (2023), compared with a U.S. national average of 16¢ kWh (2023).
+If such is the case, an estimate of full-time air conditioning usage for a single bedroom is about $50-80 per week (constant use, and with windows and doors kept shut!).
 You may want to verify with your lodging what their air conditioning or overuse electricity rate is before booking.

-The rate offered by the unit owner is often lower, however it may not include the same access to the complex amenities and housekeeping that booking through management might provide.
-We advise clarifying the situation before booking.
+The rate offered by the unit owner is often lower, however, it may not include the same access to the complex amenities and housekeeping that booking through management might provide.
+We advise clarifying the situation before your unit is reserved.